fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_4.md

 ### Builtin Fixtures

-In the previous chapter, you looked at what fixtures are, how to write them, and how to use them for test data as well as setup and teardown code.
+In the previous lab, you looked at what fixtures are, how to write them, and how to use them for test data as well as setup and teardown code.
 You also used conftest.py for sharing fixtures between tests in multiple test files.
-By the end of Chapter 3, pytest Fixtures, on page 51, the Tasks project had these fix-
+By the end of Lab 3, pytest Fixtures, on page 51, the Tasks project had these fix-
 tures: tasks_db_session, tasks_just_a_few, tasks_mult_per_owner, tasks_db, db_with_3_tasks, and
 db_with_multi_per_owner defined in conftest.py to be used by any test function in the Tasks project that needed them.